 difficulty of setting up the machines in an isolated network3.
 The results, however, are quite encouraging.
-Even though HBench:Java predicted the order for JDK1.2.2_NT_Pro and SDK3.2 NT Pro incorrectly, the predicted ratio still matches the actual ratio quite closely.
-As a matter of fact, the actual ratio is so close to one, it does not matter which JVM HBench: Java picks as the winner.
+Even though HBench:Java predicted the order for JDK1.2.2_NT_Pro and SDK3.2_NT_Pro incorrectly, the predicted ratio still matches the actual ratio quite closely.
+As a matter of fact, the actual ratio is so close to one, it is difficult to tell which one is faster.
 SPECJVM98 again predicted the wrong order for Sun JDK1.2.2.
-In this case, two primitive operations, the constructor of java.net.Socket and java.net.SocketInputStream.read(), account for the majority of the running time.
+In this case, two primitive operations, the of java.net.Socket constructor and java.net.SocketInputStream.read(), account for the majority of the running time.
 Table 4 lists the cost of these two primitives for the four Java Virtual Machines tested.
 The per-byte socket read time is quite similar for the four JVMs.
 The socket initialization time, which includes the cost of creating a TCP connection, varies a lot among the four JVMs.
 The corresponding application vector entry is (19525, 147550208).